larsthorup/rsc-test-sandbox/README.md

 ## Done

+- [x] when generating html also expand client components
+- [x] when expanding server components skip client components from rsc payload
+- [x] bespoke react-client-manifest.json with list of client components
 - [x] in test: use worker thread to do server rendering in a different module environment from DOM and client rendering
 - [x] verify that server components are not being loaded in client module environment
 - [x] test hydration